 If you, your adventure buds, and your vehicle are comfortable in the backcountry (and you’ve brushed up on Nevada’s Dirt Road Code), Nevada is home to one of only seven International Dark Sky Sanctuaries on Earth: Massacre Rim Wilderness Study Area, where the light pollution is so nil that, if conditions are right, even stars can cast shadows.
 Be warned: this country is about as remote as it gets.
 (Makes sense, right?)
 All camping out here is extremely primitive; however, if you’re looking for a celestial show followed by a warm bed, Old Yella Dog Ranch in nearby Vya, NV has the perfect cabin for you.

 6. Feel the Magic of the Black Rock Desert—Without 69,999 other People Harshing Your Natural Buzz

 Find it on the Burner Byway road trip

 There’s a very good reason why 70,000+ artists, freedom-seekers, and (let’s be real) partiers flock to Nevada’s majestic, otherworldly Black Rock Desert Playa to become temporary citizens of the pop-up metropolis known as Black Rock City—Nevada’s seventh-largest urban environment—for an average of one week per year.
 Quite simply, it’s a magical place.

-If you want a real Black Rock Desert adventure, come during the rest of the year, when there isn’t a “trash fence” to contain festival attendees (which—don’t get us wrong—we’re glad it does during the event).
-1.2 million acres of wide-open public land beckon you to a pristine paradise, packed with trails for hikers and bikers, wildlife running free, natural hot springs, rockhounding hotspots, OHV tracks and trails, and so much more.
+If you want a real Black Rock Desert adventure, come during the rest of the year, when there isn’t a “trash fence” to constrain you (which—don’t get us wrong—we’re glad it does during the event).
+1.2 million acres of wide-open public land beckon you to a pristine paradise, packed with trails for hikers and bikers, wildlife running free, natural hot springs, rockhounding hotspots, OHV tracks, pioneer trails, and so much more.

 7. Road Trip the Extraterrestrial Highway